rama-crypto/websocket-server/README.md

 2. Run the main_test file: go test main_test.go -v (-v is important as it allows to see what actually is happening at the server side)

+## Future enhancements
+1. Support multiple groups
+2. Give application constants via command line on startup or introduce a config file
+3. Better error handling
+4. Stress testing to check how many websockets can be handled concurrently without affecting the performance too much

 ## Wierd Things

 1. https://github.com/gorilla/websocket/issues/744 - ReadMessage doesn't forward control messages